TrueSelph/poll_manager_interact_action/poll_manager_interact_action/README.md

 - **Python Libraries**: (Typically managed by Jivas environment, ensure compatibility if custom versions are needed)
   - `requests` (if WPPConnect uses it, or for any direct HTTP by this action - not currently used directly)

-## Important Note (v0.0.1)

-- **Duplicate Dispatch Prevention:** The current version of `dispatch_poll_via_wpp` and `register_dispatched_poll_instance` **does not actively prevent sending the exact same poll definition to the same user multiple times if called repeatedly.** While `create_poll_group_entry` attempts to find and reuse existing poll *definitions* by content or preferred ID, it doesn't track if a specific `whatsapp_poll_id` has already been generated for that *user* for that *definition* recently.
-- **Consequence:** If you dispatch the same poll definition to the same user session ID multiple times, they will receive multiple poll messages and can potentially vote on each.
-Each vote will be recorded against the respective `whatsapp_poll_id`, but all linked to the same `internal_poll_group_id`.
-- **Mitigation:** Users of this action (e.g., UI logic or other calling actions) should implement their own checks if they need to prevent re-sending an identical active poll to a user.
-- This behavior will be reviewed for improvement in future versions.

 ## Setup

 1. Ensure `WPPConnectAction` and `PulseAction` are configured for your agent.